GigaArpit/AI-Summarizer/docs/extension-welcome.md

 * Since the necessary APIs are still under development, this extension is not supported in the stable builds of Chrome.
 To test the extension, please use the [latest Canary build](https://www.google.com/search?q=download+chrome+canary) of Chrome on Windows, macOS or Linux.

-* Open Chrome Canary, and go to `chrome://flags/#summarization-api-for-gemini-nano`, and select *Enabled*.
+* Open Chrome Canary, and go to `chrome://flags/#summarization-api-for-gemini-nano` and `chrome://flags/#optimization-guide-on-device-model`, select *Enabled* for both.
 Now restart your browser to apply changes.

 ## Step 2: Setup Gemini Nano LLM